-Bombed Police Station: We'll fish out perpetrators, Aiyedatiwa vows
+Bombed Police station: We'll fish out perpetrators, Aiyedatiwa vows

-Governor Lucky Aiyedatiwa of Ondo state has vowed to apprehend and bring to justice the bandits that attacked and bombed the divisional police station in Ipele, Owo council area of the state.
+Governor Lucky Aiyedatiwa of Ondo state, has vowed to apprehend and bring to justice the bandits that attacked and bombed the divisional police station in lpele, Owo council area of the state.

 .

-This is coming as reports had it that the attack and bombing of the police facility was masterminded by some terrorists with the intention of freeing some of their colleagues, reportedly arrested and detained in the police station.
+This is coming as reports had it that the attack and bombing of the police facility was masterminded some terrorists with the intention of freeing some of their colleagues reportedly arrested and detained in the police station.

 Meanwhile, the state governor has summoned an emergency security council meeting in the state.